Al-Mujahidi Mosque: History

 Foundation of the mosque dates back to 1151.
 The first Friday Prayer was held before the completion in 1154, as Mujahid completed the building of musholla (prayer room) first.
 When the mosque was completed, it was larger than it had been today.
 Mujahid took care of the mosque well with maintenance and providing decorations of Islamic calligraphy with a font which was unseen on the other mosques.
 The other decorations were done by plaster and some of the finest examples were decorations on top of the mihrab.
 The dome topping the musholla was colored in green-ish blue.
 The mosque was mentioned by the renowned historian Ali ibn al-Athir as a large and one of the most beautiful mosques.
 It was also visited by the renowned geographer Ibn Jubayr in 1184, who prayed there and praised the architectural accomplishment.

 During the time of Tatar and Mongolian Invasion, the mosque was neglected and suffered the damage from decay.
 However, from 1718, the Ottoman wali Ali Pasha had begun refurbishing the mosque again.
 This condition was succeeded until the end of the 20th century by the ministry of endowment and religious affairs.
 In the 21st century, the mosque had begun suffering from the lack of proper maintenance, which was warned by the imam and preacher of the mosque Tariqi Hamdun.
 After the Iraq War, the mosque became active again for holding events such as the Quran Memorization Contest with the cooperation of Directory of Endowment and Sunna in Nineveh.
-However, it was destroyed by the Islamic State of Iraq and Levant in 2014-2015 strapped by the explosives.
+However, it was destroyed by the Islamic State of Iraq and the Levant in 2014-2015 with explosives.